swvanderlaan/MetaGWASToolKit/README.md

 - Histograms of the 'effect size', including lines at the ±4 standard deviation, and the 'imputation quality'.

 #### Perform meta-analysis
-[Some text here]
+After cleaned datasets are obtained, `metagwastoolkit.run.sh` will prepare the meta-analysis by chunking up the harmonized and cleaned datasets in smaller subsets.
+Upon completion of the chunking, `metagwastoolkit.run.sh` will perform meta-analyses based on three models:
-- random effects model
+- random effects
-- fixed effects model
+- fixed effects
-- Z-score based model
+- Z-score based
+We should note, that as a default, the meta-analysis is done in a `--verbose` mode, *i.e.* all relevant data of each cohort is added to the final meta-analysis output.
+This can be troublesome when tens or hundres of GWAS datasets are analyzed.
+This behaviour can be changed by setting the appropriate flag in `metagwastoolkit.conf`. *Note: this script needs fixing.* :construction:

 #### Plotting meta-analysis results
-[Some text here]
-- QQ plots
-- Manhattan
+After the meta-analysis is complete for each chunk, the data is checked, and if deemed okay, it will be concatenated into one file.
+After concatenation of the data, various plots of each model result for visual inspection (and publication) are made.
+- QQ-plots, both normal and stratified by coded allele frequency
-- LocusZoom
+- Manhattan-plots
-- Effective Sample Size
+- Effective Sample Size, for the whole analysis. *Note: this script needs fixing.* :construction:
-- SE-N lambda
+- SE-N-lambda, as per [Winkler T.W. et al.](https://www.ncbi.nlm.nih.gov/pubmed/24762786). *Note: this script needs fixing.* :construction:
+- Locuszoom plots.
+After concatenation of the meta-analysis results, these will be clumped using the appropriate reference as downloaded (see above 'Installing the scripts locally').
+Based on the particular clumping settings (indicated in `metagwastoolkit.conf`) regional association plots will be generated using an installment of [LocusZoom v1.3](http://genome.sph.umich.edu/wiki/LocusZoom_Standalone). *Note: this script needs fixing.* :construction:
+- Genomic control, using the results from the fixed effects model, genomic control will be applied to the meta-analysis results.
+These lambda-corrected results will also be plotted (Manhattan, and [stratified] QQ-plots). *Note: this script needs fixing.* :construction:

+#### Downstream analyses & annotation
+##### Gene-based association study
+Low power and heterogeneity can negatively impact the results of a meta-analysis of GWAS, therefore we have implemented `A versatile gene-based association study` ([Mishra A. et al.](http://journals.cambridge.org/abstract_S1832427414000796?) and [Liu J.Z. et al.](http://www.sciencedirect.com/science/article/pii/S0002929710003125)) to derive emperical p-values for genes. :construction:

+##### LD score
+To examine heritability of the trait under investigation and the genetic correlation with other traits, we have implemented LD score.
+Refer to [Zheng J. et al.](http://bioinformatics.oxfordjournals.org/content/early/2016/09/22/bioinformatics.btw613.abstract), [Bulik-Sullivan B. et al.](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3211.html), and [LDSC on GitHub](https://github.com/bulik/ldsc) and for more information. :construction:

+##### MR base
+To derive causal effects we have added the [MR base](http://www.mrbase.org) scripts to the work-flow.
+See also: [Hemani G. et al.](https://doi.org/10.1101/078972). :construction:

 #### References and other datasebases
 ##### Creating references
-One can create the reference from VCF-files (version 4.1+) using `parseVCF.pl`, and in fact doing so is an option in the `metagwastoolkit.qsub.sh`.
-This script will automagically create various *variantID* versions, and add in information per variant.
-The resulting file is used by `gwas2ref.harmonizer.py` for harmonization.
+One is obliged to create the reference from VCF-files (version 4.1+) using `resource.creator.sh`, see above.
-[more text and codes forthcoming]

 ##### Available references
 There are a couple of reference available per standard, these are:
 - **HapMap 2 [`HM2`], version 2, release 22, b36.**        -- HM2 contains about 2.54 million variants, but does *not* include variants on the X-chromosome.
 Obviously few, if any, meta-analyses of GWAS will be based on that reference, but it's good to keep.
 View it as a 'legacy' feature.
+[NOT AVAILABLE YET] :large_blue_diamond:
 - **1000G phase 1, version 3 [`1Gp1`], b37.**              -- 1Gp1 contains about 38 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes.
 - **1000G phase 3, version 5 [`1Gp3`], b37.**              -- 1Gp3 contains about 88 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes.
+[NOT AVAILABLE YET] :large_orange_diamond:
 - **Genome of the Netherlands, version 4 [`GoNL4`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
+[NOT AVAILABLE YET] :large_blue_diamond:
 - **Genome of the Netherlands, version 5 [`GoNL5`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
+[NOT AVAILABLE YET] :large_blue_diamond:
 - **Combination of 1Gp3 and GoNL5 [`1Gp3GONL5`], b37.**    -- This contains about 100 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).

-#### Something
-[Some text here]
+[NOT AVAILABLE YET] :large_blue_diamond:

 --------------

-### Things to do
+### Things to do for future versions
+:ballot_box_with_check: *implemented*
+:x: *skipped*
+:construction: *working on it*
+:large_orange_diamond: *next version, high priority*
+:large_blue_diamond: *next version, low priority*

+#### Meta-analysis
+- add in trans-ethnic meta-analysis option :large_orange_diamond:
+- ~~add in option to choose reference to use~~ :ballot_box_with_check:
+- ~~make Perl-script that generates the frequency file (perhaps while using gwas2harmonize?)~~ :ballot_box_with_check:
+- add in automagical checking of each cohort after cleaning :construction:
+- add in params-file generator (cohort-name, lambda [after QC], avg. sample size, beta-correction factor) :construction:
+- add in option to include/exclude special chromosomes (X, Y, XY, MT) :large_blue_diamond:
+- add in more extensive annotation of variants - perhaps HaploReg; eQTL/mQTL/pQTL; ENCODE? :large_blue_diamond:
+- add `--verbose` and other flags of `METAGWAS.pl` to `metagwastoolkit.conf`. :construction:
+- add in LD score functionality :construction:
+- add in MR base functionality :construction:
+- add in VEGAS2 functionality :construction:
+- add in VEGAS2 based pathway enrichment analysis :construction:
+- add in a relevant annotation function :construction:

 #### Manhattan
-- add in option to give the output a specific name (now it's based on the filename)
+- add in option to give the output a specific name (now it's based on the filename) :large_orange_diamond:
-- highlight a specific region (previous/novel loci)
+- highlight a specific region (previous/novel loci) :large_blue_diamond:
-- add in a gene name at the most significant peaks (previous/novel loci)
+- add in a gene name at the most significant peaks (previous/novel loci) :large_orange_diamond:
-- add in option on test-statistics (Z-score, Chi^2, or P-value)
+- add in option on test-statistics (Z-score, Chi^2, or P-value) :large_orange_diamond:
-- add in option to choose for a stratified Manhattan (bottom vs. upper for instance male vs. female)
+- add in option to choose for a stratified Manhattan (bottom vs. upper for instance male vs. female) :large_orange_diamond:
-- add in option to make it horizontal, vertical or circular
+- add in option to make it horizontal, vertical or circular :large_blue_diamond:
-- better outline chr X, XY, Y, MT
+- better outline chr X, XY, Y, MT :large_blue_diamond:
-- add in option to change the title of the plot
+- add in option to change the title of the plot :large_orange_diamond:
 - ~~change numbers (23, 24, 25, 26) to letters (X, XY, Y, MT) for these chromosomes~~ :ballot_box_with_check:

 #### QQ-plots
-- add in confidence interval as option, and also an improved one
+- ~~add in confidence interval as option, and also an improved one~~ :x: SKIPPED
-- add in more options for variant-types, currently only SNV and INDEL; one might think in terms missense/nonsense/etc., or eQTL/mQTL/pQTL, or other annotation
+- add in more options for variant-types, currently only SNV and INDEL; one might think in terms missense/nonsense/etc., or eQTL/mQTL/pQTL, or other annotation :large_blue_diamond:
-- add in option to cut-off the maximum -log10(P), for instance everything p < 5.0e-10 is set to p = 5.0e-10; while at the same time lambdas are calculate based on the original p-values.
+- add in option to cut-off the maximum -log10(P), for instance everything p < 5.0e-10 is set to p = 5.0e-10; while at the same time lambdas are calculate based on the original p-values. :large_orange_diamond:

-#### Meta-analysis
-- add in trans-ethnic meta-analysis option
-- ~~add in option to choose reference to use~~ :ballot_box_with_check:
-- ~~make Perl-script that generates the frequency file (perhaps while using gwas2harmonize?)~~ :ballot_box_with_check:
-- add in params-file generator (cohort-name, lambda [after QC], avg. sample size, beta-correction factor)
-- add in option to include/exclude special chromosomes (X, Y, XY, MT)
-- add in more extensive annotation of variants - perhaps HaploReg; eQTL/mQTL/pQTL; ENCODE?

-#### Something
-- [some text here]

 --------------

 #### The MIT License (MIT)
-##### Copyright (c) 2015-2017 Sander W. van der Laan | s.w.vanderlaan-2 [at] umcutrecht.nl
+##### Copyright (c) 2015-2017 Sander W. van der Laan | s.w.vanderlaan [at] gmail [dot] com.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: